raspy135/Qun-mk2/README.md

   * `LINE IN` and `PHONE OUT` are located on the right side.
   * The level of PHONE OUT is not strong, so please connect a headphone amp or mixer.
   * The looper's mixer is stereo. **Please use a stereo cable for sound input and output**.
 * Qun comes with a micro SD card.
 Qun mk2 always needs an SD card.
-It is safe to remove the card when the disk access indicater is not lit (see the illustration under PLAY MODE).
+It is safe to remove the card when the disk access indicator is not lit (see the illustration under PLAY MODE).
 However, the SD is not hot swappable.
 Please reset the device when you remove the SD card.
 SDHC is supported, and the disk size is up to 32GB.
 SDXC is NOT supported.
 Class 10 card or higher is required to satisfy Qun's bandwidth needs.
 "Class 10" is indicated on SD cards as a circled 10 or "C10".

 ## MAJOR MODES